jerome-urbain/SotMUS25/docs/02_docker.md

 </div>

-You can directly get official docker images or computed by the community.
+From there, you can access multiple docker images, officially relased or shared by the community.

 -------